Samuil Bernstein: Life and work

 Samuil Bernstein was born in Barguzin, a village east of Lake Baikal in what is today Republic of Buryatia, in the Jewish family of Boris Samuilovich Bernstein, a revolutionary exiled to Siberia.
 With his parents' family, he moved around the Soviet Far East, including a few years in Alexandrovsk-Sakhalinsky, then the capital of Soviet Sakhalin Oblast.
 As there was no high school in town, he left his parents to attend a high school on the mainland, in Nikolsk Ussuriyski (now Ussuriysk).
 In 1928, he entered Moscow State University, graduating in 1931.

 In 1934 Bernstein earned his Cand.
 Sc. degree, with a dissertation on the Turkish influence in the language of the Bulgarian translations of the Thesauros, the collection of sermons of Damaskinos Stouditis.
 His first academic job was in Odessa, where he became the chair of the Department of Bulgarian in the local teacher's institute (mostly training teachers for the ethnic-Bulgarian towns and villages), and, later, the chair of the Linguistics Department at the University of Odessa.

+He contributed to Slavic linguistics.
+In the 1930s, he recognized the existence of a separate Macedonian language.
+In 1938, he wrote an article called "Macedonian Language" in the Great Soviet Encyclopedia.
 Bernstein moved to Moscow in 1939, soon joining the faculty of Moscow University.
 He received his Dr. Sc. degree in 1946, with a dissertation on the language of Slavic manuscripts from the Principality of Wallachia of the 14-15th centuries.